 5 – It’s OK (in fact, it’s often better) to Travel Solo

-I may be biased here but I honestly think doing a trip around the world solo is one of the most incredible gifts you can ever give to yourself.
+I may be biased here but I honestly think doing a Round the World trip solo is one of the most incredible gifts you can ever give to yourself.
 Nothing expands the mind and frees the spirit like solo travel.

 You would be amazed at how many women are out there traveling the world solo.
 I know, I’ve met them.
 We are kindred spirits.